MayaOH2000/leetcode-solutions/leetcode-solutions/Pesudocode/303_RangeSumQueryImmutable.md

-# Problem 303: Comparision Range Sum Query - Immutable
+# Problem 303: Range Sum Query - Immutable
 Difficulty: Easy
 Category: Array
-Approach: Two Pointer
+Approach: Prefix Sum

 # Goal
+- Given an array oof integers:
+    - calculate the sum of numbers in the range from left to right ( including left and right  index numbers)
+- Multiple calls of ranges can be used

 # Example
 Example 1: